exams.academy

 2. Practice Under Timed Conditions The exam is multiple-choice, but the clock is unforgiving.
 You must practice pacing yourself so that you don’t panic during the final 15 minutes.

 3. Move Beyond Static Textbooks Reading a 400-page PDF cover-to-cover is the least effective way to retain information.
-You need active recall.
-Exams Academy offers targeted mock simulators and digital flashcards specifically designed to mirror the difficulty and pressure of the actual CME-1 exam.
+You need active recall and spaced repetition — the evidence-based techniques that cut study time by up to 30%.
+Exams Academy offers targeted CME-1A mock simulators and CME-1B practice exams specifically designed to mirror the difficulty and pressure of the actual exam.
 Start practicing intelligently today to ensure you pass on your first attempt.

 Frequently Asked Questions